Cox model engine: Other Cox engines

 Samples do exist and the Conquest .40 was a grown up version of the Conquest .15 however due to reorganization with Leisure Dynamics who owned Cox and K&B at the time it was decided not to commence production as K&B already had a .40 sized engine in the market.
+MECOA RJL acquired the Conquest .40 tooling at the same time as the .15 and it's still in their possession.